Apply March 1, 2020.

 GRE scores are not required for admission.

-Students seeking admission to the PhD program at the University of Cincinnati College of Nursing must have a bachelor's or master's degree in nursing or master's degree in a health-related field.
+Students seeking admission to the PhD program at the University of Cincinnati College of Nursing must have either a bachelor's degree in nursing or a master's degree and potential to develop new scientific knowledge related to nursing and/or health care.

 Required Application Materials